theaisforannie/theaisforannie.github.io/_posts/2015-05-27-Computers-are-hard-and-thats-kind-of-funny.md

 ---
 layout: post
-title: Computer are hard and that's kind of funny
+title: Computers are hard and that's kind of funny
 ---

 (It's Day 2 at Recurse Center! omg!)